-- Check around guttering, downpipes and the entire storm water collection system.
+- Check around guttering, downpipes and the entire stormwater collection system.
 The constant exposure to water will give the mould spores the ideal condition to begin growing.

 - If the building is poorly ventilated, it is likely to experience mould growth caused by the precipitation of moist air that is trying to escape the building which creates mildly damp conditions on the roof or attic.

-- Poor housekeeping habits that ignore spillage or obvious dampness are also likely to cause mould growth in certain areas of the house especially in the bathrooms, laundry rooms and kitchens.
+- Poor housekeeping habits that ignore spillage or obvious dampness are also likely to cause mould growth in certain areas of the house, especially in the bathrooms, laundry rooms and kitchens.

 - If you over-water your plants, the extra water or moisture will likely encourage the growth of moulds.

-Sometimes, the odor alone is enough to detect the presence of mould in a space.
+Sometimes, the odour alone is enough to detect the presence of mould in a space.
 Do you sense a “musty” smell in your home or rooms?
 That is always the surest sign of mould growth in a building.
 Some types of moulds also produce mycotoxins that can trigger various health problems such as seizures, respiratory problems, sneezing or even severe fatigue in some people.
 If you get this kind of sensation while in a room, make sure you carry out a thorough inspection to assess if there are mouldy conditions.

 Should You Purchase a Home With Mould Problems?